NicolasRSoftwareCraftsman/simple_solution_to_see_our_consume_tplink-smarthome/README.md

 # simple_solution_to_see_our_consume_tplink-smarthome
 Simple solution to see our consume tplink-smarthome.

+Steps///
+1 - npm install tplink-smarthome-api
-Using node enchufes.js after install tplink-smarthome-api Edit Add topics
+2 - node enchufes.js

+;)

 Result :